Solamil/rsync-script/README.md

 ## Simple examples

  - `rs ls .` - Print out list of files in a current directory(`.`) on remote host.
 If it exist on remote host.
 It is much like `ls -la` on local machine.
- - `rs diff compare.txt` - Print out differences between local `compare.txt` and remote one.
- - `rs home pull --dry-run` - Find candidates(`--dry-run` - rsync option) for pulling files and directories defined in `$HOME` directory.
+ - `rs home pull -n` - Find candidates(`-n, --dry-run`, rsync option) for pulling files and directories defined in `$HOME` directory.
- - `rs dir/ push -r` - Push directory and its content (`-r`) to remote host.
+ - `rs dir/ push -r` - Push directory and its content (`-r, --recursive`, rsync-option) to remote host.
 Directory is defined with relative path.
  - `rs path/to/file/test.txt pathtofile/ push` - Transfer `test.txt` from directory `path/to/file/` to directory `pathtofile/` on a remote side.

 ## Dependencies

  - `rsync`, `ssh` - transfers files, default transfer over ssh
- - `diff` - compares content of two files

 ## Author